haxtheweb/webcomponents/README.md

 yarn run build-gallery
 ```

-This generates the component gallery as a single HTML file: `component-gallery.html`.
+This generates the component gallery as a single HTML file: `index.html`, so it's served automatically at the root of any static host (e.g. a Vercel preview deployment).

 ### Component Gallery Features